By Teresa Younger •

 If you are still looking for a way to create space for yourself, don’t stop until you find it.
 If you have it, hold onto it.
 One way I show the world that I love myself is in my crown.
 As my locs grow they draw more attention.
 So, people, don’t touch my hair.
 But, I believe that answering questions about the locks that crown my head are a bridge that can change hearts and minds one at a time.
 Acceptance will always make the world a better place.
 How do you cope with hair controversy?
 Someone may need to hear your response.

-Teresa Younger is an educator who is still developing her own brand of enlightenment, is passionate about this American life and making it better for others.
+Teresa Younger is an educator who is still developing her own brand of enlightenment, is passionate about Black American life and making it better.